spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/skip-draining.md

 - An Edge-type cluster profile.

-- An Edge device registered with your Palette account or an existing Edge cluster.
+- An host registered with your Palette account or an existing Edge-type cluster.
 For more information, refer to [Edge Host Registration](../site-deployment/site-installation/edge-host-registration.md) and [Deployment](../site-deployment/site-deployment.md).